sigmorphon/sigmorphon.github.io/sharedtasks/2019/task3.md

     - Task 3: Re-inflecting an inflected form, without its MSD

 Have a great system for those datasets?
 We would like to invite you to submit a system description paper and tell us about it!
 We will publish it with the rest of the SIGMORPHON proceedings.

+The critical requirement for any system is that it must be made **open-source**.
+Submissions which do not meet this requirement will not be considered.